Creating and Saving a Model with the OCI Python SDK

 runtime.yaml

 file.This file provides a reference to the conda environment you want to use for the runtime environment for model deployment.
-Minimally, the file must contain the following fields for a model deployment:
+At a minimum, the file must contain the following fields for a model deployment:

 MODEL_ARTIFACT_VERSION: '3.0' MODEL_DEPLOYMENT: INFERENCE_CONDA_ENV: INFERENCE_ENV_SLUG: